AineNicD/pands-project/README.md

 Next step was to save a histogram of each variable to png files,

-I seperated them by species to produce histograms of each vaibale that save under the name of the species.
+I seperated them by species to produce histograms of each variable that save under the name of the species.
 [histVarPng.py](https://github.com/AineNicD/pands-project/blob/master/histVarPng.py)

 ~~~